 Will They Make Your House Look Dated?

-Truth: This claim is more or less true.
-First, though, what is your definition of dated?
+Maybe: This claim is more or less true, but it is rather subjective.
+What is your definition of dated?
 Many people hate vaulted ceilings because they view them as a relic of an earlier, excessive period and a vestige of the 1980s and early 1990s.

 Yet vaulted ceilings are also found in other periods.
 Mid-century modern (MCM) homes often had open, vaulted ceilings.
 While MCM ceilings do tend to be lower and not as towering as those built during the 1980s, the fact remains: this is wasted space that must be heated or cooled.